brunoimbrizi/triangle-wasm/README.md

 For more detailed descriptions of all the switches, see [Triangle's instructions](https://www.cs.cmu.edu/~quake/triangle.help.html).

 Some switches are set automatically:
-- `-p` The input is read as a Planar Straight Line Graph if edges or holes are provided.
-Otherwise read as a list of points.
+- `-p` The input is read as a Planar Straight Line Graph if segments are provided, otherwise it's just a list of points.
 - `-v` Outputs the Voronoi diagram associated with the triangulation when the `vorout` parameter is provided.
 - `-z` All indices always start from zero.